loopbackio/loopback-next/extensions/authentication-jwt/README.md

 ### Extra configurations

-1. To change the token secret in your application.ts
+1. To change the token secret in your application.ts, after the binding of the service binding.

 ```
   // for jwt access token